Brainhack-Donostia/bhg2018/README.md

 ### Day 2
 * The *bash scripts*, and the *datasets* for *both* preprocessing and physiological denoising are available [here](https://drive.google.com/drive/folders/1du379mUZjVt1l5nePljCYSe7dCrS6LOc).
 * The *ipython notebook* and the *presentation* that you are going to follow during physiological denoising session are available [here](physiological-denoising/).
+* And finally, the *ipython notebooks* and the *datasets* you are going to use during MVPA tutorial are available [here](https://drive.google.com/open?id=12SH9N-FaNVmAQhW8hKDubWVInY8GpeFn).

 ## Venue